Marc Trévidic

-Marc Trévidic (born on 20 July 1965 in Bordeaux) is a French magistrate.
+Marc Trévidic (born 20 July 1965 in Bordeaux) is a French magistrate.
 From 2000 to 2015, he was an examining magistrate at the Tribunal de grande instance de Paris, specializing in fighting terrorism.

 Early life

 Marc Trévidic was born to a Breton father and a Basque mother, both employed by Renault.
 After law school, he attended the French National School for the Judiciary.

 Career

 He began his career as an examining magistrate in Péronne, Somme before becoming a junior Procurer-General in Nantes and then in Paris where he quickly moved to the anti-terrorism section.
 In 2003, he became an examining magistrate in Nanterre, integrating the anti terrorism focus in 2006.

 He represented clients in 1980 Paris synagogue bombing, 2002 Karachi bus bombing and the Assassination of the monks of Tibhirine, among other cases.
 He stepped down as magistrate in 2015.

 On September 7, 2009, he became President of the French Association of Examining Magistrates.